floomby/CyLLM/README.md

 ## Usage

+Make sure that both the GDS (graph data science) and APOC (awesome procedures on cypher) plugins are installed in your neo4j database.

 Specify your openai key and the database connection settings in an `.env` file. (see `.env.example`)

 You can run a query with `npm run query -- "Your natural language question here."`.